junxit/us-congress-bills-110/bill.md

 - **(b)** *Final Report* Upon termination, the Commission shall submit to the Congress a report containing—
   - **(1)** a detailed statement of the activities of the Commission; and
   - **(2)** a final accounting of the funds received and expended by the Commission.

-## § 6.
-Authorization of appropriations

-There are authorized to be appropriated such sums as may be necessary to carry out this Act.